 Earth's tallest animal is in deep trouble.
-Wild giraffe populations are plummeting due to poaching and habitat loss, scientists say, with new survey data showing the mammals' numbers have fallen more than 40 percent in just 15 years.
+Wild giraffe populations are plummeting due to poaching and habitat loss, with survey data showing the mammals' numbers have fallen more than 40 percent over the last 30 years.
 And unlike the well-known plight of gorillas, elephants, rhinos and other disappearing African icons, the decline of these serene giants has gone largely unnoticed.

-About 140,000 wild giraffes existed as recently as 1999, but now there are fewer than 80,000, according to the Namibia-based Giraffe Conservation Foundation (GCF).
-That pales in comparison to African elephants, for example, which number around 450,000 but whose decline has drawn closer scientific study and wider publicity.
-That contrast isn't to diminish the real danger faced by elephants, but it does highlight what GCF director Julian Fennessey calls a "silent extinction" of giraffes.
+The overall giraffe population pales in comparison to African elephants, for example, which number around 450,000 but whose decline has drawn closer study and wider publicity.
+That contrast isn't meant to diminish the real danger facing elephants, but it does highlight what Namibia-based Giraffe Conservation Foundation (GCF) director Julian Fennessey has called a "silent extinction" of giraffes.

 Giraffes still inhabit 21 countries in Africa, but swaths of their habitat are being repurposed for human use, especially agriculture.
 Even in places where their native grasslands remain intact, fragmentation caused by development elsewhere can restrict their range and hinder genetic diversity, while climate change can encourage lengthy droughts that may compound other pressures.
 And beyond their rapidly changing environment — which lead desperate giraffes to feed on farmers' crops, making them seem like pests to local communities — the animals are also increasingly threatened by poaching.

-When humans do stick out their necks for giraffes, however, there's evidence it can quickly improve the animals' fortunes.
+When humans do stick out their necks for giraffes, however, there's evidence it can improve the animals' fortunes.
 The West African giraffe, for example, was pushed to the brink of extinction in the 1990s by human population growth and a series of droughts.
 Down to just 50 individuals in 1996, the subspecies won legal protection from the government of Niger, helping it rebound to 250 individuals in 2010.
 Conservationists have also worked with villages in Niger to plant 5,300 acacia trees since 2012, reducing the need for giraffes to raid crops.
-Although their recovery remains fragile, Niger is now home to about 400 wild West African giraffes, an increase of 60 percent in just four years.